-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS For the three and nine months ended September 30, 2022
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS For the year ended December 31, 2022

-This Management's Discussion and Analysis of Gold Terra Resource Corp. ("Gold Terra" or the "Company") ("MD&A") provides analysis of the Company's financial results for the three and nine months ended September 30, 2022 and should be read in conjunction with the accompanying unaudited condensed consolidated interim financial statements and notes thereto for the three and nine months ended September 30, 2022, and with audited consolidated financial statements and notes thereto for the three of the three and nine months ended September 30, 2022, and with audited consolidated financial statements and notes thereto for the year ended December 31, 2021 all of which are available at www.sedar.com.
-This MD&A is based on information available as at November 22, 2022.
+This Management's Discussion and Analysis of Gold Terra Resource Corp. ("Gold Terra" or the "Company") ("MD&A") provides analysis of the Company's financial results for the year ended December 31, 2022 and should be read in conjunction with the accompanying audited consolidated financial statements and notes thereto for the year ended December 31, 2022, all of which are available at www.sedar.com.
+This MD&A is based on information available as at April 26, 2023.

-The accompanying unaudited condensed consolidated interim financial statements for the nine months ended September 30, 2022 have been prepared in accordance with International Accounting Standard 34 "Interim Financial Reporting" ("IAS 34") using accounting policies consistent with the International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and Interpretations of the IFRS Interpretations Committee.
+The accompanying December 31, 2022 audited consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRS") applicable to the preparation of the financial statements.
 All amounts are expressed in Canadian dollars, unless otherwise stated.